nonlinearnarrative/scrape-airbnb/README.md

 ```

 ## Manipulating the data
 The folder `examples` contains various examples of manipulating the data.
 Some of them require that you run object recognition on the scraped data first.
 Use our tool [`airbnb-object-recognition`](https://github.com/nonlinearnarrative/airbnb-object-recognition).
+To see a comprehensive overview of the data structure, see the [Model](https://github.com/nonlinearnarrative/scrape-airbnb/blob/master/Model.md).

 ```bash
 node examples/[example name]